gabrielpoca/replacer.nvim/README.md

 ```

 A new window will show up with the same lines you had on the quickfix.
-In this new window you can edit the lines and move the files.
+In this new window you can edit the lines and move/rename the files.

 Save the buffer when you're done.
 That's it.